hanhon/android-simple-mvp-generator/README.md

 * Add comments as built-in tutorials.
 * Auto-register all generated Activities in the manifest.
-* Auto-create the layout XML.
+* Auto-create the activity and fragment XML layout.

 ### Caveats